 Sorting and viewing options

-The Timer Board offers several ways to organize your timers using the options at the top of the page:
+The Timer Board offers several ways to organize your timers using the options in the Timer Board Header at the top of the page:

 View Options: Select "List View" to see your Timers in a vertical list, or "Grid View" to see Timer tiles in a two-column layout.

-Sorting Options: Use the "Sort by" dropdown to organize Timers by "Name" (alphabetical by matter or client), "Duration" (greatest to least time captured), or "Recently Updated" (most recently modified first)
+Sorting Options: Use the "Sort by" drop-down menu to organize timers by "Name" (alphabetical by matter or client), "Duration" (greatest to least time captured), or "Recently Updated" (most recently modified first)

 Removing a timer

-Click the gear icon in the header of the timer you want to delete.
+Click the "Timer Settings" button (marked with a gear icon) in the header of the timer you want to delete.
 Below the color options in the dropdown menu, click "Remove timer."
 Note that you must stop any running timer before you can delete it.

 Editing Timer Duration

-You can adjust timer durations using several methods to ensure accurate time tracking.
-Timer duration can be edited from the Timers page, Edit Timer modal, or Edit Entry modal.
+You can adjust timer duration using several methods to ensure accurate time tracking.
+Timer duration can be edited from the Timer Board, Edit Timer modal, or Edit Entry modal.
 Note that some of these features are in limited release, and only available to some users.

 From the Timers page